MichaelAquilina/Resume/README.md

 * Software Engineer with a strong professional and educational background
 * Passionate about the work I do.
 I take joy and pride in the work I produce
 * Fan and frequent contributer to Open Source projects
-* Experience with working towards goals under pressure and with strict deadlines
+* Goal oriented and can work under pressure with strict deadlines
 * I enjoy the challenge of solving hard and interesting problems
-* I feel that I am a great people person and find it easy making friends and bonding with team mates
+* I feel that I am a great people person and find it easy making friends and bonding with my peers

 ---

 ### Technologies
+Ordered by familiarity
-* Languages: Python, C#, Java, C, C++, Vala (In order of preference)
+* Languages: Python, C#, Java, C, C++, Vala
 * Provisioning: Ansible
 * Cloud: AWS, Google AppEngine
 * Databases: Strong SQL and database knowledge.
 Worked with MySQL, Redshift and SQL Server before
 * Source Control: Git, Mercurial
 * Technologies: Numpy, Pandas, SqlAlchemy, OpenCL, OpenMP, OpenMP, XNA, Django

-Good familiarity and experience with various web technologies (HTML, CSS, Javascript)
+Good familiarity and experience with web technologies (HTML, CSS, Javascript)

-I am quick to learn new languages and technologies and have often dabbled with less common languages such as Go, Rust, Coffeescript, Vala and Julia out of pure interest.
+Quick to learn new languages and technologies and have often dabbled with less common languages such as Go, Rust, Coffeescript, Vala and Julia out of pure interest.

 ---